FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation

-The model-driven methods introduce prior knowledge regarding many desirable mathematical properties of the underlying anatomical structure, such as phase field theory, $\Gamma$-approximation, smoothness and sparseness.
-The informed priors may help to render the segmentation method more robust and stable.
-However, these model-inspired methods generally solve the optimization problem on the image domain, while the numerical minimization method for the feature representations $\bm{u}$ is very slow because the regularization of the TV-norm, and the high dimensionality of $\bm{u}$ as well as the non-linear relationship between the images and the parameters pose significant computational challenge.
-Also, it is challenging to introduce priors flexibly under different clinical scenes.
-These limitations make purely model-based segmentation hard to obtain the solutions efficiently and flexibly.
+The model-driven methods introduce prior knowledge regarding many desirable mathematical properties of the underlying anatomical structure, such as phase field theory, $\Gamma$-approximation, smoothness, and sparseness.
+The~informed priors may help to render the segmentation method more robust and stable.
+However, these model-inspired methods generally solve the optimization problem in the image domain, while the numerical minimization method for the feature representations $\bm{u}$ is very slow because the regularization of the TV-norm,~the high dimensionality of $\bm{u}$, as well as the nonlinear relationship between the images and the parameters pose significant computational challenges.
+Furthermore, it is challenging to introduce priors flexibly under different clinical scenes.
+These limitations make it hard for purely model-based segmentation to obtain the solutions efficiently and~flexibly.

-The goal of this work is to learn a powerful solvers of (\ref{eq_feature_2}) and (\ref{eq0}) to aggregate a variety of mechanisms to address the medical image segmentation problem efficiently.
+The goal of this work was to learn powerful solvers of (\ref{eq_feature_2}) and (\ref{eq0a}) to aggregate a variety of mechanisms to address the medical image segmentation problem~efficiently.